Azure/LAMP/docs/Parameters.md

 Default: Standard_LRS

 ### customVnetId

-Azure Resource ID of the Azure virtual network where you want to deploy your Moodle resources.
+Azure Resource ID of the Azure virtual network where you want to deploy your LAMP resources.
 A vnet resource ID is of the following format: /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxxxxx/resourceGroups/gggg/providers/Microsoft.Network/virtualNetworks/vvvv.
 Note that this virtual network must be on the same Azure location as this template deployment location.
 If this parameter is blank, a new Azure virtual network will be created and used.
 In that case, the address space of the newly created virtual network will be */16 of the following vNetAddressSpace parameter value below.

 Type: string

 Possible Values: null

 Default:

 ### vNetAddressSpace

-Address range for the Moodle virtual network and various subnets - presumed /16 for a newly created vnet in case customVnetId is blank.
+Address range for the LAMP virtual network and various subnets - presumed /16 for a newly created vnet in case customVnetId is blank.
 Further subneting (a number of */24 subnets starting from the xxx.yyy.zzz.0/24 will be created on a newly created vnet or your BYO-vnet (specified in customVnetId parameter).

 Type: string

 Possible Values: null

 Default: 172.31.0.0

 ### gatewayType